bpkleer/einstieg-in-r/wbt/lb4/content/chapter3/_index.en.md

 ---
-title: "Diagnostik"
+title: "Diagnostics"
-menuTitle: "Regressiondiagnostik"
+menuTitle: "Regression Diagnostics"
 chapter: true
 pre: "3. "
 weight: 300
 ---
-### Kapitel 3
+### Chapter 3

-# Regressionsdiagnostik
+# Regression Diagnostics

-In diesem Kapitel lernst du, wie du die Annahmen der linearen Regression testest.
-Dieses Kapitel ist ein *Extra*-Kapitel und gehört nicht zur verpflichtenden Bearbeitung!
+In this chapter, you will learn how to test the assumptions of linear regression.
+This chapter is an *extra* chapter and is not mandatory!

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}

 {{% buttonShare href="mailto:" icon="fas fa-paper-plane" %}} {{% /buttonShare %}}